-- 35. For decades, manufacturers have used the term "Soft Coagulation" in medical device patents to identify a type of coagulation procedure, including: Medtronic (Ex.
+35. For decades, manufacturers have used "Soft Coagulation" in medical device patents to identify a coagulation procedure, including: Medtronic (Ex.
 38 at 2331 (Patent No. 6,096,037, filed 1997 and issued 2000) and Ex.
 39 at 2370 (Patent No. 7,470,272, filed 2004 and issued 2008)); BOWA-electronic GmbH (Ex.
 40 at 2378 (Patent No. 7,666,182, filed 2005 and issued 2010, referring to soft coagulation as a "specific coagulation effect[]")); Karl Storz GmbH (Ex.
 41 at 2395 (Patent No. 9,668,801, filed 2011 and issued in 2017, noting that soft coagulation is "characterized in that the amplitude of the RF voltage required for this purpose is less than 200 Volts")); and Genii, Inc. (Ex.
-42 at 2291 (Patent No. 8,287,530, filed 2011 and issued 2012)). - 36.
-Medical publications regularly publish articles about surgeons using a "Soft Coagulation" electrosurgical generator mode to perform a soft coagulation procedure.
+42 at 2291 (Patent No. 8,287,530, filed 2011 and issued 2012)).

+36. Medical publications regularly publish articles about surgeons using the "soft coagulation" mode on a generator to perform a soft coagulation procedure.
 See, e.g., Ex.
 43 (article titled "A Randomized Trial of Monopolar Soft-Mode Coagulation . . ." which compares "the hemostatic efficacy of soft coagulation with heater probe thermocoagulation"); Ex.
 44 at 1091 (noting that a process called "soft coagulation has been developed to solve" the problem of tissue carbonization and adhesion, and testing the efficacy of the process in spinal surgery); Ex.
 45 at 603 (soft coagulation procedure using the "soft coagulation setting" on an Olympus generator); Ex.
 46 (describing a tissue area being "marked with soft coagulation"); Ex.
 47 (abstract describing "soft-coagulation" procedure); Ex.
 48 (abstract titled "Efficacy of Hemostasis by Soft Coagulation..." and discussing availability of "endoscopic high-frequency soft coagulation"); Ex.
-49 (abstract titled Laparoscopic Liver Resection Using a Monopolar Soft-Coagulation Device..."); Ex.
 50 (noting that "[i]t is well-known the soft coagulation is useful and safety [sic] for stopping of hemorrhage and leakage in lung, liver and pancreas surgery."); Ex.
 51 (article concluding that "endoscopic hemostasis by soft coagulation using hemostatic forceps has been widely applied for hemostasis in UGIB with validity and safety[.]"); Ex.
 52 at 1102 (stating that "[s]oft coagulation is the purest form of coagulation in that there is no spark generated to initiate a cut."); Ex.
-53 at 586-587 (article "elucidat[ing] the feasibility of the new closure method using soft coagulation" using a "VIO soft coagulation system"); Ex.
+53 at 586-587 (article "elucidat[ing] the feasibility of the new closure method using soft coagulation . . .." using a "VIO soft coagulation system"); Ex.
 54 at 999 (article describing "soft coagulation procedure" conducted using "soft-mode coagulation"); Ex.
 55 (article titled "Evaluation of hemostasis with soft coagulation using endoscopic hemostatic forceps").

-- 37. Physicians and hospital personnel use and understand the term "Soft Coag" to be an abbreviation for the term "Soft Coagulation."
-Buysse Decl. ¶ 20.
-"Soft Coagulation" is abbreviated as "Soft Coag" on a generator screen due to space constraints.
-Id. ¶ 21. - 38.
-Physicians and hospital personnel use the terms "Soft Coag" and "Soft Coagulation" interchangeably to refer to a coagulation procedure performed by a surgeon using commercially available electrosurgical generators, including those manufactured by Petitioner, Erbe and third parties.
+37. Physicians and hospital personnel use and understand "Soft Coag" to be an abbreviation for "Soft Coagulation."
+Buysse Decl. $\P$ 20.
+"Soft Coagulation" is abbreviated to "Soft Coag" on a generator screen due to space constraints.
+Id. $\P$ 21.

+38. Physicians and hospital personnel use "Soft Coag" and "Soft Coagulation" interchangeably to refer to a coagulation procedure performed by a surgeon using an electrosurgical generator, including those manufactured by Petitioner, Erbe and third parties.
 Id. ¶¶ 11, 22.
-Physicians and hospital personnel also use the terms "Soft Coag" and "Soft Coagulation" interchangeably to refer to a mode offered by any number of commercially available electrosurgical generators (including Petitioner's generator) that enables a surgeon to perform a Soft Coag or Soft Coagulation procedure.
-Id. ¶ 22. - 39.
-As early as 1998, the ECRI Institute, an independent non-profit institution that evaluates medical procedures and devices, stated that generator "modes intended for contact coagulation are typically labeled Dessicate, or Soft Coag."
+Physicians and hospital personnel also use "Soft Coag" and "Soft Coagulation" interchangeably to refer to the mode on any number of commercially available electrosurgical generators (including Petitioner's generator) that enables a surgeon to perform a Soft Coag or Soft Coagulation procedure.
+Id. ¶ 22.

+39. As early as 1998, the ECRI Institute, an independent non-profit institution that evaluates medical procedures and devices, stated that generator "modes intended for contact coagulation are typically labeled Dessicate, or Soft Coag."
 Ex.
 57. "Contact coagulation" describes coagulation where the surgeon touches the tissue with the electrode.
 Buysse Decl. ¶ 10.
 "Dessicate Coagulation" and "Soft Coagulation" are different types of contact coagulation.
 Id.